Where are they now? Barcelona’s 12 youngest debutants since 1990

 We often comment on how strange Deulofeu’s career has been, but it’s worth repeating: he came through the ranks at Barcelona before impressing on loan at Everton, then flopping on loan at Sevilla, opening the door for Everton to sign the winger permanently.

 His return to Goodison Park did not go to plan, and he was sent out on loan to Milan, where he impressed so much that Barcelona decided to re-sign him.
-He once again struggled to establish himself at the Camp Nou, and so returned to the Premier League with Watford, before eventually moving on to Pozzo sister club Udinese.
+He once again struggled to establish himself at Camp Nou, and so returned to the Premier League with Watford, before eventually moving on to Pozzo’s sister club Udinese.
 Phew.

-“It’s difficult because at Barcelona, you always have eyes on you,” Deulofeu told The Guardian in 2018.
+“It’s difficult because, at Barcelona, you always have eyes on you,” Deulofeu told The Guardian in 2018.
 “All the people speak.
-It’s good [in one way] but after, it’s bad because the people think you are Messi or a player with a lot of experience.
+It’s good [in one way] but after, it’s bad because people think you are Messi or a player with a lot of experience.
 You have to be careful because you have to go step by step.”

 A 13-minute cameo against Murcia in 2003 represented Riera’s entire career in Barcelona’s senior team, and the forward has since appeared for nine other clubs, including a short spell in the Championship with Wigan.

-The 35-year-old is now back in Spain, serving as an assistant coach at Alcorcon B. His playing career eventually came to an end in 2020 following a short stint at second-tier outfit Fuenlabrada after a prolific two years at Western Sydney Wanderers.
+The 36-year-old is now back in Spain, serving as an assistant coach at Alcorcon B. His playing career eventually came to an end in 2020 following a short stint at second-tier outfit Fuenlabrada after a prolific two years at Western Sydney Wanderers.

 The second of only two players on this list to make their debut in the 1990s, Nano made just six appearances in all competitions for Barcelona before joining Atletico Madrid.